mrniceguy127/mandelbrot-gen/README.md

 - CLI interface (not difficult, just haven't done it yet for some reason)
 - Deep zooms
 - Parallel processing
-  - For learning purposes and speed: Parallel processing using a GPU
+  - For learning purposes and speed: Parallel processing using a GPU IN PROGRESS

 ## Dependencies
 - gcc